melbournebioinformatics/MelBioInf_docs/docs/tutorials/git_new/git.md

 **Tools:** Git `>=2.40`

 **Pipeline:**
-*Section 1:* What is Git?
-And why use it?
+*Section 1:* Introduction
-*Section 2:* Creating your first Git repository
+*Section 2:* Your first Git repository
-*Section 3:* Incorporating Git into your day-to-day work
+*Section 3:* Collaborating with Git
-*Section 4:* Leveraging the best out of GitHub
+*Section 4:* Tips and best practices

 **Learning objectives:** learn the basics of version control, how to track changes and how to collaborate.